Loopholing Discrete Diffusion: Deterministic Bypass of the Sampling Wall: Experiments

 where $D_{\text{KL}}$ is the KL divergence and $H$ is the entropy.
 The TKL metric evaluates the rate of change in the token distribution across denoising steps (here measured with a 20-step lookback), whereas the TPE metric assesses the level of confidence or certainty in the model’s predictions at each step.
 We therefore interpret a high TKL as reflecting faster progress along the denoising trajectory—closely tied to the \textit{steps without progress} phenomenon—whereas a high TPE value serves as an indicator of excessive oscillatory behavior during generation.

 We measure these metrics on models trained on OWT dataset with 1024 sampling steps.
 In Fig.~\ref{fig:memory_maintain_KL}(b), we first see an interesting crossover points in the middle where the behavior between LDDMs and non-LDDM-based models reverses.
 During the first half, the LDDM-based models show higher TKL than non-LDDM models.
-This means that \textbf{LDDMs make denoising progress much faster.} We see this phase where the model tries to search the target topic to generate, so called the exploration phase.
+This means that \textbf{LDDMs update their predictions more actively at each denoising step.} We see this phase, where the model tries to search for the target topic to generate, as an exploration phase.
 Interestingly, the trend reverses during the second half of the denoising steps by showing lower TKL than non-LDDM models.
 This means, \textbf{LDDMs try to change more conservatively showing less oscillations.} As shown in Fig.~\ref{fig:memory_maintain_KL}(c), LDDMs maintain consistently lower token-level entropy.
 This indicates that \textbf{the stable contextual information carried by loopholing allows the model to make more confident and decisive predictions across the denoising trajectory.}